Miroslav Trejtnar

-Mirsolav Trejtnar (born 5 April 1962 in Rychnov nad Kněžnou, Czechoslovakia) is a master puppeteer and teacher of puppetry.
+Miroslav Trejtnar (born 5 April 1962 in Rychnov nad Kněžnou, Czechoslovakia) is a master puppeteer and teacher of puppetry.

 Background

 Trejtnar has a long connection with puppetry.
 He concentrated on woodcarving at the Arts and Crafts High School in Prague.
 From there he went on to study puppet design at the Department of Alternative and Puppet Theatre at the Academy of Performing Arts in Prague.
 Miroslav also spent time training at the Institut UNIMA in Charleville-Mézières, France.
 He also worked with the Bread and Puppet Theater, USA.

 Career highlights

 In 1999, Trejtnar founded the KID Company which is devoted to designing and producing traditional Czech wooden puppets, toys and sculptures.
 His puppets have been displayed by invitation at the UNIMA 2000 World Festival in Magdeburg, Germany.
 Trejtnar has been commissioned to design and make puppets for a large range of productions in the Czech Republic and elsewhere.
 Highlights have included working for the Forman brothers on their production of 'Baroque Opera' as well as for the renowned Jiří Trnka animation studios in Prague.
 1996 was a special year for Trejtnar as he received the Bavarian Design Award at the Munich International Crafts Fair.